Australian biotech company Innate says not subject of Collins investigation

-SYDNEY (Reuters) - Australian biotech group Innate Immunotherapeutics Limited (IIL.AX) said on Thursday it was not under investigation in an insider trading case involving Republican U.S. congressman Christopher Collins.
+SYDNEY, Aug 9 (Reuters) - Australian biotech group Innate Immunotherapeutics Limited said on Thursday it was not under investigation in an insider trading case involving Republican U.S. congressman Christopher Collins.

 In a statement, the company said it had cooperated fully with requests for information from the U.S. Securities and Exchange Commission (SEC).